Complete extension: the non-signaling analog of quantum purification

-{\theorem (CE $\rightarrow$ ACCESS) The extending system of the complete extension gives access to any possible (even mixed) ensemble of the purified box. } \\ {\it Proof.} The idea of the proof is as follows.
-We firstly notice that each member of a mixed ensemble is a box inside the same polytope as $P$.
-Hence each of them can be decomposed into the members of the pure ensembles of box $P$, constituting one of the pure ensembles of $P$ (not minimal in general).
-By virtue of Theorem \ref{th:min_puri+coin}, this ensemble can be accessed via adequate randomness on the input.
-Finally we show that the existence of the classical post-processing channel, which allows for the interpretation the outcomes in terms of mixed ensemble members, is ensured by the initial decomposition into pure boxes.\\ To start with we chose an arbitrary although fixed mixed ensemble $\ce_{mix}(P) = \{p_m, P^m\}$.
-As each of the members is a box inside the same polytope as $P$, we can expand it in terms of the pure boxes (vertices of the polytope) \ben P^m = \sum_i q^m_i P^i_E, \een where $\sum_i q^m_i = 1, ~ 0 \le q^m_i \le 1,~ \forall m$.
-Note that this decompositions is not unique.
-By the choice of any fixed decomposition of the members $P = \sum_m p_m P^m = \sum_{m,i} p_m q^m_i P^i_E = \sum_i r_i P^i_E$, where $r_i = \sum_m p_m q^m_i $ and $\{r_i, P^i_E\} \in S_P$, we come up with a PME of $P$.
-This PME is not minimal in general.
-According to the Definition \ref{def:complete_ext} the extending system $X$ has access to arbitrary randomness.
-Employing the Theorem \ref{th:min_puri+coin} we see that such a pure members ensemble is feasible, via adequate randomness on the input.
-In order to interpret the outcomes $e = i$ of the extended box, which occur with probability $r_{e=i}$, in terms of the members $P^m$ of the mixed ensemble $\ce_{mix}(P)$, we need to pass the output through a classical post-processing channel.
-The existence of this channel (\ref{channel}), $p_c(m|e)$ with $\sum_m p(m|e) = 1$, is guaranteed by the initial decomposition of the members of the mixed ensemble into pure boxes. \ben \sum_i p_c(m|e = i) r_i P^i_E = \sum_i \frac{p_m q^m_i }{ r_i} r_i P^i_E = p_m P^m, \een where $p_c(m|e)$ take the form $\frac{p_m q^m_e}{r_e}$. \blacksquare \\
+\begin{theorem} \textsc{access} to PMEs is equivalent to \textsc{access} to all ensembles. \end{theorem} \proof Let us consider the access of the mixed ensemble $\ce_{mix}(P) = \{(p_m, P^m)\}_m$, which is the most general ensemble, from the set of all ensembles of a given behavior $P$.
+Now each $P^m$ lies in the same polytope as $P$, hence, all of them has a pure behaviour decomposition, \ben P^m = \sum_i q^m_i P^i_\texttt{E}, \een where $\sum_i q^m_i = 1,~ \forall m$ and $ 0 \le q^m_i \le 1,~ \forall i,m$.
+Note that this decomposition is not unique, unless it is a minimal decomposition.
+Now $P = \sum_m p_m P^m = \sum_{m,i} p_m q^m_i P^i_\texttt{E} = \sum_i r_i P^i_\texttt{E}$, where $r_i = \sum_m p_m q^m_i $, implies that $ \{(r_i, P^i_\texttt{E})\}_i$ is also a PME of $P$.
+From Theorem \ref{th:min_puri+coin}, we know that by using an appropriate randomness generator in the input of the extending system $E$ (input randomizer), such PME can be realized.
+To interpret the mixed ensembles, from $ \{(r_i, P^i_\texttt{E})\}_i$, the extending system send her output ($e = i$, of the NSEA along with an appropriate input randomizer) through a post-processing channel $p_c(m|e)$.
+The existence of this channel (\ref{channel}), $p_c(m|e)$ with $\sum_m p(m|e) = 1$, is guaranteed by the initial decomposition of the members of the mixed ensemble into pure behaviours. \ben \sum_i p_c(m|e = i) r_i P^i_E = \sum_i \frac{p_m q^m_i }{ r_i} r_i P^i_E = p_m P^m, \een where $p_c(m|e)$ take the form $\frac{p_m q^m_e}{r_e}$. \endproof

-A visualization of accessing all possible ensembles of a given box, is presented in Fig. \ref{fig:schematic_mixed_ensemble}, with the help of a dice and a post-processing channel in part of the extending system.